niplav/site/99_problems_klong_solution.md

 for negative parameters, but since this is an exercise and not production code, this seems unnecessary here.

-One can now also find out how many heigh-balanced binary trees exist for a given height:
+One can now also find out how many height-balanced binary trees exist for a given height:

 		#'s59'!4